Ceylon Petroleum Corporation: History

 Even after independence in 1948, policy towards the country's petroleum and gas industry had remained unchanged until the end of the 1950s.
+The Ceylon Petroleum Corporation was created with the Ceylon Petroleum Corporation Act of May 29, 1961.
+Subsequent legislative acts in 1962, 1963 and 1964 expropriated the properties belonging to Shell, Esso and Caltex in the country, and gave the Ceylon Petroleum Corporation the exclusive right to import, sell, export or distribute most petroleum products in Sri Lanka.

 In 1961, Prime Minister Sirimavo Bandaranaike (1960–65) launched in Act.
 No. 28 of 1961 to bypass the monopolistic pricing imposed on OPEC oil imports, allowing Sri Lanka to import oil from the UAE and the former Soviet Russia.
 After establishing CPC Bandaranaike nationalised the Anglo–Dutch operating companies (Shell and BP).

 In 1968, the company built a new refinery, increasing production to 38,000 BPD.

 From 1969, it became possible for foreign petroleum companies to do business in Sri Lanka within a partnership with National Iranian Oil Company.
 Sapugaskanda Refinery was built by Iran under the guidance of the CPC in August 1969 Sapugaskanda establishment of JET A1 producing unit in the late 1980s.
 It is the single largest oil refinery of Sri Lanka.

 In the mid-1970s, the company began to sell LPG cylinders to homes in Colombo and further expanded its delivery network.

 CPC accounts for more than half of Sri Lanka's petroleum products market share, 60% national refining capacity.
 CPC own and operate single refineries with a combined refining capacity of 50,000 barrels (7,900 m3) per stream day.

 Since the 1970s, CPC being the monopoly operator in the national market was able to enlarge the portfolio of its operation; importation of crude oil and refined oil, storage and distribution and retail trade.
 Besides, many products were added to the distribution and retail trade by CEYPETCO: agrochemicals, chemical fertiliser, LPG, Naphtha, synthetic fiber.
 With the refinery operation, bitumen for road construction was partly supplied by CPC.
 Further, the sale of lubricating oil and bunkering oil for sea vessels was found to be increasingly profitable for CPC by the late 1970s.